 A concussion, on the other hand, differs from a cerebral contusion in that it is not a localized injury.
 It is widespread microscopic bleeding.
 It is typically more difficult to diagnose using imaging tests such as CT Scans and MRIs.
 Though a concussion is a serious brain injury, it is usually less dangerous than a cerebral contusion.

-What are the Symptoms of a Cerebral Contusion?
+What are the Symptoms of a Brain Contusion?

-The severity of a cerebral contusion can very widely.
+The severity of a cerebral contusion can vary widely.
 They can present with very few symptoms or the injury can be extremely severe.
 People with severe cerebral contusions generally report losing consciousness after the accident.
-When they regain consciousness, the injured people often seem confused, agitated and emotional.
+When they regain consciousness, the injured people often seem confused, agitated, and emotional.
 Other symptoms include:

 1. Memory loss;